 The Village of Swansea is pleased to announce the adoption of the Property Maintenance Code on September 21, 2015, Ordinance 1728.
 The adoption of this code puts in place a Property Inspection Program and Occupancy Permit Program for all residential properties/dwellings in the Village of Swansea.
 The program will consist of a required premises inspection conducted by the Village of Swansea and the issuance of an Occupancy Permit from the Village of Swansea.
 The scope of this program is to promote and to protect the public health, safety and general welfare of the people in all existing residential structures by establishing minimum requirements related to the safety, maintenance, sanitation, and other elements necessary for occupancy of a residential structure.

 Beginning December 1, 2015, all residential structures will be required to have an inspection performed and passed, before an occupancy permit can be issued.
 This includes all rental properties, as well as all owner-occupied properties.
 Currently-occupied dwellings are not required to schedule an inspection until time of tenant/occupant change, or sale of property.
 All inspections will be performed by the Village of Swansea Building & Zoning Department.
 All Occupancy Permits will be issued by the Village of Swansea upon passing the inspection.
-Please click for the Occupancy Inspection Checklist as a reference of items that will be included in the inspection.
+Please click for the Commonly failed inspection items as a reference of items that will be included in the inspection.
 For the Property Maintenance Code click here.

 We welcome this program to ensure the safety and well- being of all Village residents.
 Please contact our office with any questions regarding this program.